Medical Anatomy and Physiology, Post-Baccalaureate Certificate

 - Graduates will be able to describe prenatal human development with an emphasis on the correlation of normal embryological development with common congenital malformations.

-- Graduates will be able to identify and describe the microscopic and ultrastructural features of the human body with an emphasis on clinical application of the structure and function of tissues and organs.
+- Graduates will be able to identify and describe the microscopic and ultrastructural features of the human body with an emphasis on the clinical application of the structure and function of tissues and organs.

 - Graduates will be able to describe the physiological principles and mechanisms of the human body with an emphasis on normal function and key homeostatic processes within cells, tissues and organ systems.